 Research output per year

-From her childhood in Miami, Junia then lived in Rome for 9 years, where she got her BA (magna cum laude) in Classical Studies.
+Junia lived in Rome for 9 years, where she got her BA (magna cum laude) in Classical Studies.
 During this time, she conducted research in Turkey, Athens, Philippi, Thasos, and archaeological training in Baia, Naples, Minorca, and Lake Tiberius in Israel.
 Amidst these experiences, Junia went to the University of Manchester, where she concentrated on Latin and focused her research on Cassius and his philosophy, earning her a MA (with Merit) in 2019.
-Since then, Junia has held several academic positions, including lecturer in Classics, student tutor, and assistant professor for all levels of Latin.
+Since then, Junia has held several academic positions, including lecturer in Classics and all levels of Latin.